BCI & Neuroscience — Research Frontier

 2. Minimally Invasive BCI Validation

-Status: Rapid progress — primary endpoint met Key sources: Synchron Stentrode Primary Endpoint Key players: Synchron
+Status: Rapid progress — primary endpoint met Key sources: Synchron Stentrode Primary Endpoint, Clinical Review Key players: Synchron

 Synchron's Stentrode has met its primary endpoint in a feasibility trial — 12-month safety and efficacy data from 6 patients, making it the first FDA-approved permanently implanted BCI to achieve this milestone.
 The $200M Series D funds pivotal trials in 2026, with potential market entry in 2028-2029.
-The minimally invasive approach (endovascular, no craniotomy) could make BCIs accessible to a much larger patient population.
+The no-craniotomy approach could make BCIs accessible to a much larger patient population than intracortical methods.
+The clinical review (Deng et al.) notes flexible neural interfaces broadly as a key enabling technology tier — Stentrode is the most clinically advanced example.

 Open problems: